JKRuigu/machine_learning/README.md

  ```
  We have simply commented out ``clf = svm.SVC(kernel='linear')`` and uncommented ``clf = RandomForestClassifier()``

  3.Run the script,you should get the following, but can be with different figures.
-In my case I have a **94.4 % accuracy **
+In my case I have a 94.44 % accuracy.
  ```
  [1 2 0 1 2 0 0 2 0 0 1 0 2 1 0 1 2 1]
 94.4444444444